The Avatar and the Gamer

 A massive multyplayer role game

 After these premises, I now want to propose a mental game based on intelligence and intuition, in which everyone can freely take part, coming to the conclusions that will seem more convincing, more interesting and, why not, more fascinating: this game consists in comparing human life – considered as real – with an MMOG, to verify what is similar and what is substantially different.
-It is clear that if the MMOGs of the various genres are very successful, given that the global number of players in the world is hundreds of millions, this depends on the fact that the gamer's psyche feels attracted by the possibility of engaging, through an avatar, in a virtual reality that shows more advantageous aspects of novelty and opportunities than the daily reality of human life, otherwise one would not see the reason why a person should invest her/his time and mental energies in an activity of this kind.
+It is clear that if the MMOGs of the various genres are very successful, given that the global number of players in the world is hundreds of millions, this depends on the fact that the gamer's psyche feels attracted by the possibility of engaging, through an avatar, in a virtual reality that shows more advantageous aspects of novelty and opportunities than the daily reality of human life, otherwise one would not see the reason why some people should invest their time and mental energies in an activity of this kind.
 So I begin to examine some aspects of the topic that seem to me particularly stimulating from a mental point of view.

 The role of the Programmer

 The programmer has a fundamental role in the operational application of the choices and possibilities decided by the game developer.
-Usually, in the MMOGs there is a team of developers who work in close collaboration with a team of programmers, but from the player's point of view we can consider the programmer as a unitary figure – even if formed by a plurality of people – since only what has actually been translated into the program has an effect on the functioning of the game.
-In computer games, both the programmer and the gamer are human beings: in most cases the gamers do not have the knowledge and information necessary to understand the program, but nothing prevents them, if they want, from acquiring through study a sufficient competence to decipher various aspects of programming, if they manage to overcome the possible blocks that could prevent a program's clearly reading.
-Like any other specialized activity, even that of the programmer requires a long training, but it is anyway within the reach of any person with sufficient logical-mathematical intelligence.
+Usually, in MMOGs there is a team of developers who work in close collaboration with a team of programmers, but from the player's point of view we can consider the programmer as a unitary figure – even if formed by a plurality of people – since only what has actually been translated into the program has an effect on the functioning of the game.
+In computer games, both the programmer and the gamer are humans: in most cases the gamers do not have the knowledge and information necessary to understand the program, but nothing prevents them, if they want, from acquiring through study a sufficient competence to decipher various aspects of the program, if they manage to overcome the possible blocks that could prevent a program's clearly reading.
+Like any other specialized activity, even that of the programmer requires a long training, but it is anyway within the reach of any person gifted with enough logical-mathematical intelligence.
 A player who is also a skilled programmer can insert in the game, taking advantage of the gaps present in the program, alien elements that spread online, in contrast with the will of the programmers: a process similar to that of the viruses that can infect our computers.

-In real life, instead, humans – whose role as avatars or gamers we will try to decipher better later – cannot be considered at the same level as programmers, since the natural game of evolution of life on Earth far precedes, over time, the development of human consciousness and intelligence necessary to translate into knowledge a part – a minimal part – of the programmatic factors on the basis of which the process developed.
+In real life, instead, humans – whose role as avatars or gamers we will try to better decipher in a while – cannot be considered at the same level as programmers, since the natural game of evolution of life on Earth far precedes, over time, the development of human consciousness and intelligence necessary to translate into knowledge a part – a minimal part – of the programmatic factors on the basis of which the process developed.
 Only recently have humans begun to acquire elements of information on some aspects of the program, interpreting them on the basis of their intellectual resources and using them in function of what they consider their interests or advantages, as individuals or societies.
 Although the acquisition of elements of knowledge by humans leads to creative actions that interfere with the program, modifying some aspects of it, the lack of direct communication with unknown programmers does not allow humans to know how the program will react to their actions: human activities can lead to the creation of weapons of mass destruction, to substantial alterations in environmental conditions or to the accelerated consumption of non-renewable resources, and there is always the possibility that the program will react by eliminating a substantial part of humanity.
-Just in these days the spread of a new virus is drastically changing the living conditions of billions of people.
+Just in these days the spread of the covid virus is drastically changing the living conditions of billions of people.

-The fact that programmers remain unknown means that humans can attribute all sorts of powers and intentions to them, or even deny their same existence: however the program exists, and we move within it, making choices and acting to the extent in which we are allowed, for the limited time of our life.
+The fact that programmers remain unknown means that humans can attribute all sorts of powers and intentions to them, or even deny their same existence: however the program exists, and we move within it, making choices and acting to the extent that we are allowed, for the limited time of our life.
 In fact, one of the fundamental aspects of the program is constituted by time, by its unilaterally flowing in one direction, and by the temporary existence of each avatar – as a living organism – within the program.
-Although the program is too complex for an avatar to understand it, an avatar can acquire – due to the fact that it is immersed in the program – a certain amount of information that reveals some aspects of it, which can be interpreted – as we will see – in the light of the gamer's resources.
-Obviously, in the event that each avatar – none excluded – were nothing more than a product of the program, limited to its temporariness and destined to be removed and replaced by new avatars after interpreting its role, we would be faced with an unfathomable dynamic, of which only some unknown programmers could perhaps know the meaning.
+Although the program is too complex for an avatar to understand it, an avatar can acquire – due to the fact that is immersed in the program – a certain amount of information that reveals some aspects of it, which can be interpreted – as we will see – in the light of the gamer's resources.
+Obviously, in the event that each avatar – none excluded – were nothing more than a product of the program, limited to its temporariness and destined to be removed and replaced by new avatars after interpreting its role, we would be faced with an unfathomable dynamic, of which only some unknown programmers could possibly know the meaning and purpose.